North Fork Bank: History

 At the time of its acquisition, the bank served the New York City metropolitan area with over 350 branches and around $60 billion in assets.
 The bank specialized in commercial banking.
 North Fork Bank CEO John Kanas incorporated the bank in 1980, joined Capital One with the 2006 acquisition, and in 2007, stepped down from his position as Capital One's head of banking.

-The bank's reporting of unusual transactions of New York Governor Eliot Spitzer led to the criminal investigation that led to the Governor stepping down in March 2008.
+The bank's reporting of unusual transactions made by then-New York Governor Eliot Spitzer led to the criminal investigation that led to the Governor stepping down in March 2008.

 GreenPoint Mortgage

 In 2005, North Fork Bank acquired Greenpoint Finance Corp, one of the first innovators of Alt-A mortgages.
-Capital One later acquired North Fork and thus Greenpoint along with it.
+Capital One later acquired North Fork and thus GreenPoint along with it.
 In August 2007, as a result of the 2007 subprime mortgage financial crisis, Capital One announced that it was eliminating its GreenPoint Mortgage unit, citing an inability to sell its mortgages on the secondary market.
 As of November 8, 2017, Capital One no longer offers mortgages.

-Capital One acquired Greenopoint and its Melville, New York, headquarters for $14.6 billion U.S. dollars.
+Capital One acquired GreenPoint and its Melville, New York, headquarters for $14.6 billion U.S. dollars.
 It was only the second bank bought by Capital One, and was the larger of two acquisitions comprising Capital One's 2005-06 expansion into retail banking.
 On March 10, 2008, all North Fork Banks began using the Capital One branding.

 The bank has naming rights to the North Fork Theatre at Westbury (formerly the Westbury Music Fair).
 It is located in the Westbury postal-zone section of Jericho, New York.